 His line was a laughter grenade—one second of silence, then chaos.

-She threw a laughter grenade into the conversation, and no one could breathe for laughing.
+She threw a laughter grenade into the conversation, and no one could breathe from laughing.

 17. A Circus in a Coffee Cup